Amazon & Co: Why there is no way around marketplaces for retailers

 In addition to the establishment of marketplace sizes, I see the most serious change in the dynamics of the requirements for merchants on how their products must be offered on the marketplaces.
 That's where constant regulatory changes, such as describing products with detailed features, are leading, as well as adjustments to basic marketplace concepts, such as eBay's recent introduction of a "product-based buying experience," to meet the increasing demands of buyers.

 STEFANO VIANI: What does the retailer need to consider in this process?
-What expertise, human resources and technology are needed to get started?
+What know-how, human resources and technology are needed to get started?

 PETER MÄHNER: In my opinion, the most important thing is to have the right attitude toward the subject: The possibilities compared to a classic retail store are still unique.
 Especially in terms of budget, manpower and risk.